 Deep relaxation, guided imagery, suggestion and Cognitive Behavioral Therapy (CBT), is a powerful combination that can result in significant symptom reduction and behavioral change.

 What Symptoms and Behaviors Can Hypnosis Treat?
 If you are trying to quit smoking, for example, a therapist's suggestion may successfully convince you that in the future you will have a strong dislike for the taste of cigarettes.
 Or, if you are a compulsive eater, hypnosis can condition you to eat smaller healthy meals and reduce snacking.
 People who have panic attacks, through hypnosis can learn cognitive techniques to alleviate anxiety associated with driving over a bridge or irrational fears of getting stuck in an elevator or on a plane.
-Hypnosis can assist in the treatment of conditions such as addictions, insomnia, irrational fears, pain management, past trauma, psycho-somatic complaints, smoking, and stress and weight loss.
+Hypnosis can assist in the treatment of conditions such as addictions, insomnia, irrational fears, pain management, past trauma, psycho-somatic complaints, smoking cessation, and stress and weight loss.
 Hypnosis is very help for treating panic attacks and other forms of anxiety.

 Hypnosis typically works best when combined with insight oriented psychotherapy.
 To achieve permanent psychological change, one must first discover the root cause of their maladaptive symptoms.
-To use an analogy, while turning off the fire alarm does make it less noisy, it neither puts out the fire or prevents its reocurrence.
+To use an analogy, while turning off the fire alarm does make it less noisy, it neither puts out the fire or prevents its reoccurrence.

 How Long Does Hypnosis Take to Work?
 Dr. Klein can often tell if a person will benefit from hypnosis in a couple of sessions.
 If the suggestions work, you should have results right away.
 However, hypnosis is an accumulative process and often takes numerous sessions to have a long term affect.
 Hypnosis alone cannot stop an addiction, eliminate an irrational fear, or modify how one thinks or behaves.
 Change takes insight and cognitive and behavior modification.
 In many cases hypnosis works best in conjunction with insight psychotherapy, cognitive behavioral therapy (CBT) and/or medication management.